-Fair Housing advertising issues and violations are more common than you may think.
+Fair Housing advertising guidelines are a must when developing your marketing and advertising content.
+Fair Housing issues and violations are more common than you may think.
 HUD provides advertising guidelines for compliance which this article covers.

 In case you’re asking yourself why you should read this particular article, the fact is that if you work in the housing industry, you need to know your responsibilities under the Fair Housing Act, because regardless of your position, you are probably “advertising” every day.
 Fair Housing advertising involves every member of your team.

 Take a moment and please subscribe to our YouTube Channel